ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 - Type the name of your cluster in `Cluster Name` field, for example: `MyZooCluster`
 - Type `zookeeper:2181`in `Cluster Zookeeper Hosts` field
 - Enable checkbox `Poll consumer information (Not recommended for large # of consumers if ZK is used for offsets tracking on older Kafka versions)`
-- Click on `Save` button on the bottom of the page.
+- Click on `Save` button at the bottom of the page.

 ### Elasticsearch